Accelerating Particle-based Energetic Variational Inference: Introduction

-Many VI methods choose a parametric family of distributions as $\mathcal{Q}$, such as the mean-field approach \cite{blei2017variational} or neural-network-based methods \cite{papamakarios2021normalizing, rezende2015variational}.
-But there has been more progress made in developing particle-based variational inference (ParVI) methods \cite{Chen2018, chen2019projected, liu2016stein, liu2017stein, liu2018riemannian, liu2019understanding}, such as Stein Variational Gradient Descent (SVGD) method \cite{liu2017stein, liu2016stein}.
+However, significant progress has also been made in developing particle-based variational inference (ParVI) methods \cite{Chen2018, chen2019projected, liu2016stein, liu2017stein, liu2018riemannian, liu2019understanding, maoutsa2020interacting}, such as Stein Variational Gradient Descent (SVGD) method \cite{liu2017stein, liu2016stein}.
 In these ParVI methods, the admissible set $\mathcal{Q}$ is defined as a set of empirical measures with $N$ samples, or \emph{particles}, i.e.,